elastic/connectors/docs/DEVELOPING.md

 ```

 This will configure the connector in Elasticsearch to run a full sync.
 The script will verify that the Elasticsearch index receives documents.

-## Async vs Sync

-The CLI uses `asyncio` and makes the assumption that all the code that has been called should not block the event loop.
-This makes syncs extremely fast with no memory overhead.
-In order to achieve this asynchronicity, source classes should use async libs for their backend.

-When not possible, the class should use [run_in_executor](https://docs.python.org/3/library/asyncio-eventloop.html#executing-code-in-thread-or-process-pools) and run the blocking code in another thread or process.

-When you send work in the background, you will have two options:

-- if the work is I/O-bound, the class should use threads
-- if there's some heavy CPU-bound computation (encryption work, etc), processes should be used to avoid [GIL contention](https://realpython.com/python-gil/)

-When building async I/O-bound connectors, make sure that you provide a way to recycle connections and that you can throttle calls to the backends.
-This is very important to avoid file descriptors exhaustion and hammering the backend service.

 ## Runtime dependencies